MicrosoftDocs/fabric-docs/docs/data-science/data-science-overview.md

 # Data science overview

+> [!IMPORTANT]
-Project [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
+> Project [!INCLUDE [product-name](../includes/product-name.md)] is currently in PREVIEW.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

 Users in [!INCLUDE [product-name](../includes/product-name.md)] will have access to a Data Science Home page, from which they can discover and access a variety of relevant resources.
 For example, you can start creating machine learning Experiments, Models and Notebooks.
 You can also import existing Notebooks on the Data Science Home page.